microsoft/pxt-arcade/docs/test/tutorials/music.md

 to open the image editor.

-- :mouse pointer: Here, you can create your own artwork, or you can click the **My Assets** tab
+- :mouse pointer: Here, you can create your own artwork, or you can click the **Gallery** tab
 ![Gallery](/static/skillmap/assets/gallery.png "Toggle to see the images for this activity" ) to choose our **Zune** screen.
 ![Choose the Zune Background Screen to start](/static/tutorials/music/splash.png " " )